brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Option: `reset_cloudflared_files`

-In case you want to reset your cloudflared connection for some reason (e.g. switch to another cloudflare account), you can reset all your local cloudflare files by setting this option.
+In case something went wrong or you want to reset your cloudflared connection for some reason (e.g. switch to another cloudflare account), you can reset all your local cloudflare files by setting this option.
 After that, please start the app and check the logs.
 The add-on should run through and let you know that all the files are deleted.
 **After that, you have to unset the `reset_cloudflared_files` option again and restart the add-on to start the onboarding process.**